siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 through longer horizons, more variables, and deeper internal steering.
 The difference is one of organizational depth, not of metaphysical category.

 This is not a claim made in a vacuum.
-Biology already contains many edge cases that strain the binary picture.
+Biology already contains many cases that the old binary picture misdescribes from the start.

 Single-celled organisms can learn.
 A lone cell with no brain can still retain a trace of prior disturbance and alter its next response accordingly.
 That already